nepodude/alx-system_engineering-devops/0x19-postmortem/README.md

+Postmortem: Money Transfer Service Outage
+Issue Summary
-Our service for sending money wasn't functional on 11th February 2025 from 13:21 EAT to 19:40 EAT due to a buggy file that was pushed on the platform on 11th February 2025 at 13:20 EAT.
-We detected it due to complaints of clients who attempted to send money and it showed a blank page instead.
+On February 11, 2025, from 13:21 EAT to 19:40 EAT, our money transfer service was non-functional due to a buggy backend file that was pushed to production at 13:20 EAT.
-Time:
-.
-Time of detection:  11th Feb 2025 13:25 EAT
-.
-How we detected it: Through clients complaints.
-.
-Actions taken: Fixing platform backend.
-.
-Misleading paths: We thought the problem was frontend but later we realized it was indeed on the backend.
-.
-How we resolved the incident: We investigated all files contributing to the Backend side of the financial transaction of our platform and we found that the file that was pushed at 13:20 had a line of code that comfused the platform becuase it created multiple operations which made the server busy and not able to render the required information.

-We apologize to any inconveniances this might cause to our platform users.
-We have taken measures to ensure the realiablity of our platform in the future.
-We have taken the following measures:
+Impact:
+Users attempting to send money encountered a blank page instead of the transaction interface.
+100% of transactions were affected, causing financial delays and user frustration.
+Root Cause:
+A recently deployed backend file introduced a logic error that created multiple conflicting operations, overwhelming the server and preventing it from processing transactions correctly.

+Timeline of Events
+🕐 13:25 EAT – Clients reported blank screens when attempting transactions.
+🛠 13:30 EAT – Engineers initially suspected a frontend issue and reviewed the UI components.
+🔍 14:15 EAT – After frontend debugging, the issue persisted, indicating a backend problem.
+📝 15:00 EAT – Backend logs were analyzed, revealing server overload due to repeated operations from the new file.
+🚀 16:30 EAT – Engineers identified and tested a fix in the staging environment.
+✅ 19:40 EAT – A patched version was deployed, fully restoring services.
+Root Cause & Resolution
+🔍 What Went Wrong?
+A faulty backend update introduced an unintended loop, causing excessive processing requests.
+This overloaded the server, preventing transaction data from rendering properly.
+🛠 How It Was Fixed?
+Identified and removed the conflicting operations from the backend file.
+Deployed a patch that optimized transaction handling logic.
+Restarted affected servers and monitored performance to ensure stability.
+Corrective & Preventative Measures
+To prevent future incidents, we have implemented the following safeguards:

-.
-We have established a team of software engineers responsible to review the code before allowing it to take effect on our platform.
+✅ Pre-Deployment Code Reviews – A dedicated team of software engineers will review all code before deployment.
-.
-We have integrated AI that is responsible of running all our platforms tests for the pushed code to check for it's validity.
+✅ Automated AI Testing – Integrated an AI-based test system to scan for potential issues before deployment.
+✅ Stronger Monitoring Alerts – Set up real-time alerts for transaction failures and server overloads.
+✅ Rollback System – Developed a fast rollback mechanism for critical service failures.

+Final Thoughts 💡
+We sincerely apologize for the inconvenience caused and appreciate our users' patience.
+This incident has reinforced our commitment to ensuring reliability, fast resolutions, and continuous platform improvements.

+Thank you for trusting our service! 🚀